Elderjs/docs/elderguide.com/elderjs.md

 [Elder.js](https://github.com/elderjs/elderjs) is an opinionated static site generator and web framework built with SEO in mind.
 (Supports SSR and Static Site Generation.)

-Elder.js is the result of our team's work to build this site ([ElderGuide.com](https://elderguide.com)) and was purpose built to solve the unique challenges of building flagship SEO sites with 10-100k+ pages.

 **Note:** Elder.js is used by this site and several others, but it is a relatively new open source project so we're calling this release a 'beta' release and will be approaching v1.0.0 quickly.